qba73/gosys/README.md

 # gosys
-Examples of using Go for tasks related to systems programming.
+A collection of examples of using Go for system programming tasks.